John O'Leary (Gaelic footballer): Playing career

 1995 was to prove another personal milestone in the football career of O'Leary.
 Dublin easily beat Meath in the Leinster final by 1–18 to 1-08 which paved the way for a semi final showdown with Cork.
-A clean sheet for O'Leary in the semi final gave Dublin the win over Cork with great performance by Mick Galvin and Jason Sherlock.
+A clean sheet for O'Leary in the semi-final gave Dublin the win over Cork with great performance by Mick Galvin and Jason Sherlock.
 Dublin finally managed to beat Ulster opposition in the all-Ireland phase of the championship by beating Tyrone by 1–10 to 0–12.
 This was Dublin and O'Learys first all-Ireland since 1983 and being captain made it all the more special for him.
 He was then awarded his fifth and final all-star award for his performance with Dublin, most notably clean sheets in the semi-final and the final at Croke Park.

 1996 was a much quieter year for O'Leary, the two in a row dream died in Croke Park during the Leinster final.
 It was typical of the history between the sides that Meath recovered from 1995's huge loss to beat the Dubs by 0–10 to 0-08.
 The following year Dublin met Meath in the first round of the championship and were beaten by 1–13 to 1–10 with Paul Bealin missing a penalty in the dying minutes of the game.
 O'Leary retired after the Meath game, after having played an incredible 70 consecutive championship matches in the championship between 1980 and 1997.His record of 70 consecutive appearances hasn't been replicated by any other GAA player let alone a Dublin player.
 In his impressive inter-county career he appeared in Croke Park on 47 occasions.
 Mattie McCabe of Meath was the most successful player against O'Leary, scoring a total of three goals.
 He conceded just 51 goals in his 70-game championship career for Dublin.

 Management career

 He re-entered the inter-county scene as a Dublin team selector to Tommy Carr.
 When Carr lost his position as Dublin manager O'Leary took charge of his mother's native county Wicklow as the new senior football manager and later went on to manage Dublin senior ladies' football team in 2004.
-O'Leary was a part of the 2012 coaching team with Louth, he trains the Louth goalkeepers and backs.
+O'Leary was a part of the 2012 coaching team with Louth, where he trained the Louth goalkeepers and backs.

+John was appointed as Director of Football at Fingal Ravens in 2020, where he Chairs the Football & Player Development Committee.